Codeception/codeception.github.com/_posts/2012-06-19-testing-webservices.markdown

 date: 2012-06-19 01:03:50
 ---

 Codeception testing framework got significant improvements during last week.
-The first and the major one is that you don't even need PEAR and Composer to execute scripts.
-Now you need only one file `codecept.phar` to execute your scripts.
+The first and the major one is that you don't even need PEAR and Composer to execute tests.
+Only one file `codecept.phar` required.
 This might save your time and mind of your testers.

 So Installation is much simplier now: